 - Wear comfortable flat shoes.

 - Wear support hose/compression stockings when planning to stand or walk for long periods of time.
-Your legs are least swollen in the morning; therefore, it is recommended you put them on before getting out of bed.
+Your legs are least swollen in the morning; therefore, it is recommended you put stockings on before getting out of bed.
 Some health insurance policies may pay for your stockings if you have a prescription; check with your insurance provider.

 In the early months of pregnancy, some women have difficulty falling asleep or staying asleep.
 This may be your body’s adjustment to pregnancy.
 In the latter months of pregnancy, you may find your normal sleeping position uncomfortable.
-In addition, your baby’s kicking and increased bladder pressure may cause you to wake frequently during the night.
+In addition, your baby’s kicking and your increased bladder pressure may cause you to wake frequently during the night.

 - Avoid eating a big meal within two hours of going to bed.

 - Avoid products that contain caffeine.